Marianne Passarelli, MD, MBA

 In addition to treating patients, Dr. Passarelli is an assistant professor of clinical urology at Yale School of Medicine.

-- Assistant Professor of Clinical Urology
+- Associate Professor of Clinical Urology

 Education & Training